 This tutorial will teach you how to cook butternut squash in a variety of ways.
 Learn how to roast butternut squash, including tips for how to peel butternut squash (it’s easier than you think!).
 Save money by preparing this hard winter squash yourself.
-In this post I’ll show you how to make a tender whole roasted butternut squash, as well as how to roast cubed squash.
+I’ll show you how to make a tender whole roasted butternut squash, as well as how to roast cubed squash.
 Likewise, I’ll teach you how to toast butternut squash seeds for a crunchy, salty snack.
-In addition to a step-by-step photo tutorial, I have also provided a how-to video and links to some of the best butternut squash recipes below.
-I know that tough-skinned butternut squash might seem daunting at first, so I have also added some tips for those with limited arm strength.
-Learning how to cook butternut squash is easier than you think!
+I have also provided a how-to video and links to some of the best butternut squash recipes below.
+Tough-skinned butternut squash might seem daunting at first, so I have added some tips for those with limited arm strength.
+Trust me, learning how to cook butternut squash is easier than you think!

 What is butternut squash?